playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 While this might seem confusing at first, it makes sense when you consider _when_ `onMounted` runs when compared with `computed`, for example.

 See, while `computed` runs during the setup of the component, `onMounted` executes _after_ the component has been rendered.
-Because of this, Vue is able to recover from errors thrown during `onMounted` and afterwards, but not during those thrown in a render function.
+Because of this, Vue is able to recover from errors thrown during `onMounted` and afterward, but not during those thrown in a render function.

 <!-- tabs:end -->

 Now that we understand why these errors prevent you from rendering content, let's see how we're able to improve the user experience when errors _do_ occur.

-# Logging Errors
+# Logging Errors {#logging-errors}

 The first step to providing a better end-user experience when it comes to errors is to reduce how many are made.